cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 This methods returns an `uint64` which serves as state-breaking version of the module.
 It MUST be incremented on each consensus-breaking change introduced by the module.
 To avoid potential errors with default values, the initial version of a module MUST be set to 1.
 In the SDK, version 1 corresponds to the modules in the v0.41 series.

-### Module-Specific Migration Scripts
+### Module-Specific Migration Functions

 For each consensus-breaking change introduced by the module, a migration script from ConsensusVersion `N` to version `N+1` MUST be registered in the `Configurator` using its newly-added `RegisterMigration` method.
-All modules receive a reference to the configurator in their `RegisterServices` method on `AppModule`, and this is where the migration scripts should be registered.
+All modules receive a reference to the configurator in their `RegisterServices` method on `AppModule`, and this is where the migration functions should be registered.
+The migration functions should be registered in increasing order.

 ```go
 func (am AppModule) RegisterServices(cfg module.Configurator) {